heyrocker/IfpaApi/README.md

 		php composer.phar update

 and everything will get installed.
+You will then need to

+		use Ifpa/IfpaApi

+in any code where you use the API.

 If you're confused by this new-fangled stuff you can always just drop the PHP file somewhere and include it.